UniversalDependencies/docs/_pcm-overview/specific-syntax.md

 - indirect speech

-In naija, indirect speech are often introduced by the subordinate conjunction "sey" and the link [ccomp]() is used.
+In naija, indirect speech is often introduced by the subordinate conjunction "sey" and the link [ccomp]() is used.

 ~~~ conllu
 # visual-style 3 8 ccomp	color:blue